sventonsvn/sventon/README.md

 # Welcome to the sventon project! #

-_Please note that the sventon project is no longer maintained.
-Current code and documentation is kept here at Google Code for reference.
-Thanks for using sventon._
+_Please note that the sventon project is no longer maintained._
+Current code and documentation is kept here at GitHub for reference.
+Thanks for using sventon.

 sventon is a free, open source, web client for browsing [Subversion](http://subversion.apache.org/) repositories.
 It is powerful, straightforward to use, and super easy to install.